The Birding History of Selsey Bill

 (below) Harry Robinson (HPKR) drinking a brew outside the windowless hut, late 1960's, probably shortly before it was demolished (photo: DSF) and (bottom) the early Selsey Bill Reports (foolscap size) (photo: OM)

-The Bill-tip area held so much more scrub cover and vegetation than is the case today, ideal for recording and ringing migrant birds and species such as Melodious Warbler (several), Great Reed Warbler and Savi’s Warbler were soon added, whilst species arriving from the sea included Corncrake and Quail!
-Nothing is forever however and by the end of 1964 that situation was changing.
+The Bill-tip area held so much more scrub cover and vegetation than is the case today, ideal for recording and ringing migrant birds and attracting species such as Melodious Warbler (several).
+Great Reed Warbler and Savi’s Warbler, whilst species arriving from the sea included Corncrake and Quail!
+However, nothing is forever and by the end of 1964 that situation was changing.
 The expanding holiday trade and the growth in residential and leisure development began to cause the loss of natural habitat, so by 1965 many of the regular observers decided to switch locations to Beachy Head.
-Sadly this left only a few casual or local observers to continue at Selsey for the next few years, although one dedicated individual in particular remained (HPKR), even managing to produce more ‘plain manila cover’ reports right up until 1969, often assisted by a young DSF.
+Sadly this left only a few casual or local observers to continue at Selsey for the next few years, although one dedicated individual in particular remained (HPKR), even managing to produce more ‘plain manila cover’ reports right up until 1969, often assisted by the young DSF.

-(above) A young Tony Marr (BAEM) with a grounded juvenile Pomarine Skua at the Bill on 8th Oct 1961, watched by the late Mike Shrubb.
+A young Tony Marr (BAEM) with a grounded juvenile Pomarine Skua at the Bill on 8th Oct 1961, watched by Mike Shrubb (MS).
 These two were stalwarts of the Bill in their heyday. (photos: BAEM)

 1970-79: A new birding generation